Ruiqi-CUB/Phylogenomics2023/Phylogenomics_Ruiqi.md

 This call will produce to output files that can be visualized: `RAxML_bipartitions.Final`

-Then you can visualize [online])http://etetoolkit.org/treeview/) or with any local software you choose (e.g. MEGA, FigTree)
+Then you can visualize it [online](http://etetoolkit.org/treeview/) or with any local software you choose (e.g. MEGA, FigTree)

 ----